phalcon-orphanage/docs/en/reference/config.rst

     require "config/config.php";
     $config = new \Phalcon\Config($settings);

-Чтение INI файлов
+Reading INI Files
 -----------------
-Ini файлы являются довольно распространённым способом хранения конфигурации.
-Phalcon\\Config использует оптимизированную PHP функцию parse_ini_file для чтения таких файлов. Разделы файла разбиваются в подпункты конфигурации для более лёгкого доступа.
+Ini files are a common way to store settings.
+Phalcon\\Config uses the optimized PHP function parse_ini_file to read these files.
+Files sections are parsed into sub-settings for easy access.

 .. code-block:: ini